sublimelsp/LSP/docs/index.md

 > **Note** Install and verify that Sublime Text can find the language server executable through the `PATH`, especially when using virtual environments with your interpreter.

-You can also add a new client(language server) in the `clients` setting.
+You can also add a new client in the `clients` setting.
 Each new client has the following structure:

 ```jsonc
 // LSP.sublime-settings -- User